I recommend that yo get allergy tested for Pollen Dust Pets.

 - Cat fur & dog hair (and other animal that you suspect in your local area)

 You should ask your own health professional about the most common allergens in your area.
 In general, the bigger the size of the result, the more likely it is to contribute to symptoms.

 What to do?

-Inhalant allergy persists for years.
+Inhalant allergy persists for years and years.
 So it is important to reduce the impact on you as much as you can.
 Avoidance strategies are available for dust-mite and pets.